 The members of the NCSC are exclusively independent, non-executive members of the Board and are elected annually at the AGM, re-appointment is admissible.
 The NCSC is chaired by a member nominated by the Board.
-The Committee supports the Board of Directors in the performance of its duties as follows:
+The Committee supports the Board in the performance of its duties as follows:

-- It prepares the personnel-related decisions to be adopted by the Board of Directors, such as the appointment and removal of members of the Board of Directors and the Executive Committee and regularly reviews the performance of the EC.
-For further detail see section 13.2.2 of the Remuneration Report. - It structures the remuneration and compensation payable to members of the Board of Directors and of the Executive Committee. - It proposes the compensation policy, the compensation report, the shareholding requirement policy and LTI program to the Board. - The NCSC regularly reviews the approach to talent management. - With respect to sustainability matters, the NCSC reviews the ESG policy and report, and the sustainability goals proposed by the Executive Committee.
+- It prepares the personnel-related decisions to be adopted by the Board, such as the appointment and removal of members of the Board and the EC and regularly reviews the performance of the EC.
+For further detail see section 13.2.2 of the Remuneration Report. - It structures the remuneration and compensation payable to members of the Board and of the EC. - It proposes the compensation policy, the compensation report, the shareholding requirement policy and LTI program to the Board. - The NCSC regularly reviews the approach to talent management. - With respect to sustainability matters, the NCSC reviews the ESG policy and report, and the sustainability goals proposed by the EC.
 It defines targets to be achieved annually and reviews the level of achievement.
 It proposes compensation factors dependent on the level of achievement of ESG goals for the compensation policy.

-The ESG report is available under: https://ubx.io/3T0TGde
+The Sustainability report is available under: https://ubx.io/41BiGfL